-Program Associate/Managing Editor, Eurasia Daily Monitor
+Program Associate/Editor-in-Chief, Eurasia Daily Monitor

-Matthew Czekaj is a Program Associate for Europe and Eurasia at The Jamestown Foundation and also serves as the Managing Editor of Jamestown’s Eurasia Daily Monitor publication, focused on the post-Soviet space.
+Matthew Czekaj is a Program Associate for Europe and Eurasia at The Jamestown Foundation and also serves as the Editor-in-Chief of Jamestown’s Eurasia Daily Monitor publication, focused on the post-Soviet space.
 Prior to joining Jamestown, Mr. Czekaj was a Research Associate at the Atlantic Council, where he worked on issues of European Enlargement.
 Before that, he was a Research Assistant at the Center for European Policy Analysis (CEPA) Energy Security Program.
 Mr. Czekaj holds a Master’s degree in Russian and East European Studies from Georgetown University’s School of Foreign Service, and a Bachelor’s degree in International Relations with a concentration in European Studies from Johns Hopkins University.
 He is fluent in Polish, and speaks some French.

 Program Associate, Global Terrorism Analysis